traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

               -f 04-whoami-ingresses.yml
 ```

-If everything is applied correctly, it should be possible to access to the `whoami` application and the traefik dashboard.
+If everything is applied correctly, it should be possible to access the `whoami` application and the Traefik dashboard.
 Try to load the dashboard in a web browser: `http://<external-ip>:8080`.

-Then try to access to call the `whoami` application:
+Then try to access the `whoami` application:

 ```shell
 curl -v http://<external-ip>/